MichaelZelensky/hello-docker-sitexml/README.md

 ```

 ### 3. Add theme
 The site is not using any themes.
 Actually it does, but only a system one, which is very trivial.
 You can add a theme to the folder ```.themes```, e.g. ```mytheme.thm```.
-It can by any text file, for example, HTML, and can use [SiteXML theme macrocommands](https://sitexml.info/api).
+It can bе any text file, for example, HTML, and can use [SiteXML theme macrocommands](https://sitexml.info/api).
 Link it to the site:

 ```xml
 <site>